-No development, as defined in Section 30106 of the Coastal Act, grazing, or agricultural activities shall occur outside of the approved development area, within the portion of the property identified as the "open space conservation easement" area, as shown in Exhibit 8 except for:
+No development, as defined in Section 30106 of the Coastal Act, grazing, or agricultural activities shall occur outside of the approved development area, within the portion of the property identified as the "open space conservation easement" area, as shown in Exhibit 12 except for:

-Fuel modification required by the Los Angeles County Fire Department undertaken in accordance with the final approved fuel modification plan required by Special Condition Three (3) or other fuel modification plans required and approved by the Commission pursuant to a different CDP(s) issued by the Commission; drainage and polluted runoff control activities pursuant to Special Condition Two (2) and Special Condition Three (3); construction and maintenance of public hiking trails, if approved by the Commission as an amendment to this coastal development permit or a new coastal development permit; equestrian facilities in fuel modification Zones B and C that do not expand fuel modification beyond what is required for the approved residence, if approved as an amendment to this coastal development permit or a new coastal development permit; and construction and maintenance of roads, trails, and utilities pursuant to existing easements, if approved by the Commission in a new coastal development permit.
+Fuel modification required by the Los Angeles County Fire Department undertaken in accordance with the final approved fuel modification plan required by Special Condition Three (3) or other fuel modification plans required and approved by the Commission pursuant to a different CDP(s) issued by the Commission; drainage and polluted runoff control activities pursuant to Special Condition Two (2) and Special Condition Three (3); construction and maintenance of public hiking trails, if approved by the Commission as an amendment to this coastal development permit or a new coastal development permit; and construction and maintenance of roads, trails, and utilities pursuant to existing easements, if approved by the Commission in a new coastal development permit.

 Prior to issuance of the Coastal Development Permit, the applicant shall execute and record a document in a form and content acceptable to the Executive Director, granting to the Mountains Recreation and Conservation Authority ("MRCA") on behalf of the people of the State of California an open space conservation easement over the "open space conservation easement area" described above, for the purpose of habitat protection.
-The recorded easement document shall include a formal legal description of the entire property; and a metes and bounds legal description and graphic depiction, prepared by a licensed surveyor, of the open space conservation easement area, as generally shown on Exhibit 8.
+The recorded easement document shall include a formal legal description of the entire property; and a metes and bounds legal description and graphic depiction, prepared by a licensed surveyor, of the open space conservation easement area, as generally shown on Exhibit 13.
 The recorded document shall reflect that no development shall occur within the open space conservation easement area except as otherwise set forth in this permit condition.
 The grant of easement shall be recorded free of prior liens and encumbrances which the Executive Director determines may affect the interest being conveyed, and shall run with the land in favor of the MRCA on behalf of the people of the State of California, binding all successors and assigns.

-12. Pool and Spa Drainage and Maintenance
+12. Pool Drainage and Maintenance

-By acceptance of this permit, the applicant agrees to install a no chlorine or low chlorine purification system and agrees to maintain proper pool water pH, calcium and alkalinity balance to ensure any runoff or drainage from the pool or spa will not include excessive amounts of chemicals that may adversely affect water quality or environmentally sensitive habitat areas.
+By acceptance of this permit, the applicant agrees to install a no chlorine or low chlorine purification system and agrees to maintain proper pool water pH, calcium and alkalinity balance to ensure any runoff or drainage from the pool will not include excessive amounts of chemicals that may adversely affect water quality or environmentally sensitive habitat areas.
 In addition, the applicant agrees not to discharge chlorinated or non-chlorinated pool water into a street, storm drain, creek, canyon drainage channel, or other location where it could enter receiving waters.